Q1CHENL/cbdp/04-partitioning.md

 ### Choice of Sharding Key

-- Goal: Even distribution of data and load (not neccessarily same sizes)
+- Goal: Even distribution of data and load (not necessarily same sizes)
 - **Skewed partition**: more data or queries (partitioning scheme)
 - **Hotspot**: disproportionately high load partition (actual partition)